 - Available resources to support the requests

-- Proposals should include a well-defined scope, clear research questions, rigorous methodology, desired data variables, timeline, and deliverables.
+- Proposals should include a well-defined scope, concise research questions, rigorous methodology, specific data variables requested, realistic timeline, and proposed deliverables.

-- If study involves the Department providing administrative data, this will require three to twelve (3-12) months to build the datasets after approval of the data share, based on available resources and the complexity of the request.
+- If the study involves the department providing administrative data, this may require one to six (1-6) months to build the datasets after approval of the data share, based on available resources and the complexity of the request.

 Administrative Data Requests